ppgcourseUB/ppgcourse2023/Sequence_alignments.ANA_ROJAS/README.md

 ```

 4.- Select 5 alignments of your choice (from most similar to more divergent), and randomise the order of your sequences within the group and repeat step number 3.

+To randomise files you can: `shuffle.sh in=file.fa out=shuffled.fa`
+To extract the 1% of files you can `reformat.sh in=file.fa out=sampled.fa samplerate=0.01`

 5.- Visualise all the alignments using Jalview (https://www.jalview.org/) or Belvu (https://www.sanger.ac.uk/tool/seqtools/) [*local work*]. **Remember that to do that you must download the data from your personal computers first.
 In your local folder, type `scp -r user@host:/folder_to_download.`**